If you’re looking for The Best Greek Pasta Salad, you’ve come to the right place! This easy summer side is full of flavor and a total crowd-pleaser!

 - Kalamata olives — These are my favorite flavor for this salad, but regular black olives would also be fine.

 - Red onion — I’ve used green onion instead when I already had some on-hand and it worked great!
 If you find the flavor of red onion too much, you can soak it in ice water for 10 minutes or so to tone it down.

-- Persian cucumbers — Persian cucumbers are the small cucumbers with edible skin, often used for pickling.
-You can absolutely use an English cucumber, which also has edible skin or a traditional cucumber, which you’ll want to peel and de-seed.
+- Persian cucumbers — Persian cucumbers are small cucumbers with edible skin, often used for pickling.
+You can absolutely use an English cucumber, which also has an edible skin, or a traditional cucumber, which you’ll want to peel and de-seed.
 If using a bigger cucumber, you might want to dice.

 - Cherry tomatoes — You can dice a regular tomato, but I would recommend de-seeding them and getting the juice out before dicing and adding to pasta salad.
 Sundried tomatoes are also a great flavor addition.

 - Yellow bell pepper — Any bell pepper will do!

 - Fresh dill — I LOVE fresh dill, but fresh parsley or basil will also be delicious.